mrixon95/Term4_Assignment_real/README.md

-## Manual testing

-For each controller, I verified that the json output was as expected.
-The excel file is located [here](./docs/manual_tests.xlsx).

 ## Source Control

 I have made proper use of source control by committing and merging new features into the main branch.
-Here is a sample of the commits I made throughout the project that I would push to github.
+Here is a sample of the commits I made throughout the project that I would push to GitHub.